CL-CHEN-Lab/Kronos_scRT/README.md

-    -B INTEGER, --binsSize=INTEGER                      RT resolution [default= 500000] -k, --keepXY                                        keep XY chromosomes in the analysis -c INTEGER, --cores=INTEGER                         Numbers of parallel jobs to run [default= 3] -p, --plot                                          If selected prints some randome regins, if -r is selected those regins are use to print RT [default= FALSE]
+    -B INTEGER, --binsSize=INTEGER                      RT resolution [default= 500000] -k, --keepXY                                        keep XY chromosomes in the analysis -c INTEGER, --cores=INTEGER                         Numbers of parallel jobs to run [default= 3] -p, --plot                                          If selected prints some random regions, if -r is selected those regions are use to print RT [default= FALSE]
-    --Var_against_reference                             Variability metrics are calculated usign reference RT in addiction to the calculated one [default= FALSE]
+    --Var_against_reference                             Variability metrics are calculated using reference RT in addiction to the calculated one [default= FALSE]
     --min_correlation=DOUBLE                            Minimum correlation value between one cell and its best correlating cell for this cell to not be discarded [default= 0.25]
     -h, --help                                          Show this help message and exit